-Course Materials Students must purchase the editions of the books below in order to ensure that we all have the identical texts and can reference them appropriately and efficiently in class and writing assignments.
+Course Materials: Students must purchase the paper editions of the books below in order to ensure that we all have the identical texts and can reference them appropriately and efficiently in class and writing assignments.
+Occasional in-class popuizzes will also depend on the availability of a paper copy as no digital devices will be allowed for reference.

-- Mary Prince, The History of Mary Prince (Dover Publishers, 2004). - Miguel Barnet and Estebán Montejo, Biography of a Runaway Slave (Curbstone Press, 1994). - Louis A. Pérez, Jr. The War of 1898 in History and Historiography (University of North Carolina Press, 1998). - Mark Danner, The Massacre at El Mozote (Vintage, 1994). - Eric Steinver Carlson, I Remember Julia: Voices of the Disappeared (Temple University Press, 1996). - Mary Rampolla, A Pocket Guide to Writing in History, 7th edition (Bedford/St. Martins, 2007). - Articles, chapters and documents available electronically (students are required to bring a hard copy of the article, chapter or document assigned to the appropriate discussion meeting).
-Students will be responsible for downloading journal articles using databases available through the Smathers Library website or Dr. Guerra will provide access via Canvas, if possible, or Dropbox.
+- Mary Prince, The History of Mary Prince (Dover Publishers, 2004). - Miguel Barnet and Esteban Montejo, Biography of a Runaway Slave (Curbstone Press, 1994). - Louis A. Pérez, Jr. The War of 1898 in History and Historiography (University of North Carolina Press, 1998). - Mark Danner, The Massacre at El Mozote (Vintage, 1994). - Eric Steinver Carlson, I Remember Julia: Voices of the Disappeared (Temple University Press, 1996). - Mary Rampolla, A Pocket Guide to Writing in History, 7th edition (Bedford/St. Martins, 2007). - Articles, chapters and documents available electronically: Students are required to bring a hard paper copy of the article, chapter or document assigned to the appropriate discussion meeting.
+Students will be responsible for downloading journal articles using databases available through the Smathers

+Library website or Dr. Guerra will provide access via Canvas or Dropbox.
 Instructions are noted in the schedule below for each of these options.